 If you were arrested for reckless driving under California Vehicle Code § 23103, then contact an experienced criminal defense attorney at Ticket Crushers.
 Our local attorneys represent clients throughout the San Francisco Bay Area and Southern California.

 In many cases, a reckless driving charge will also go along with other criminal charges or civil traffic infractions, such as speeding.

 If the driver was under the influence of drugs or alcohol and drove recklessly, then other charges can also be filed for driving under the influence.
 Other related charges can include hit and run, leaving the scene of a crash, speeding, the exhibition of speed (street racing), or speed contest (street racing causing injury).

 Call us to find out more about the criminal offense of reckless driving, potential penalties and possible defenses.
 We can help you fight the charges.
-Call 1 (866) 842-5384 today to talk with an experienced reckless driving defense attorney in the City of San Francisco, CA.
+Call 1 (866) 842-5384 today to talk with an experienced reckless driving defense attorney in the California.

 Penalties for Reckless Driving under the California Vehicle Code